Nick Webster: Broadcasting & Media

 Webster was also the host and producer of Fox Football Fone-In, a call-in show for soccer fans.

 Webster was the director and senior producer for the following shows at Fox Soccer.
-Uefa Champions League Pre-game, Half-time & Post-game, Super Sunday+, Match Day, Fox Football Fone-In, Passport to Germany & South Africa.
+Uefa Champions League Pre-game, Half-time & Post-game, UEFA Champions League Final broadcast on Fox in 2011, Super Sunday+, Match Day, Fox Football Fone-In, Passport to Germany & South Africa.
 He has also won multiple Telly Awards for producing, directing, and hosting.

 During the summer of 2007, Webster was the lead announcer for Bluff Poker as they held the online rights for the World Series of Poker.
 Webster produced twice-daily reports of the action as well as breaking down the big hands of the day.
 Webster is an accomplished Texas Hold 'Em player and has won the daily 'poker and ponies' tournament at Hollywood Park Casino on multiple occasions.

 In 2014 Webster was named the color commentator for Chivas USA broadcasts on KDOC-TV.
 Later that summer he became the host for the World Soccer Talk Premier League podcast.
 During the summer of 2016, he also performed as the play-by-play announcer for the Orange County Blues.

 During World Cup 2018, Webster provided daily expert analysis for 5thstreetsports.com.
 In August 2018 Webster partnered up with Nick Geber to provide daily analysis of the English Premier League on Sirius XM Satellite Radio, Sports Byline USA, American Forces Network, SB Nation Radio and IHeartRadio, making it the most widely distributed soccer radio show in the US.

-In 2023, Webster will be continuing the Bear & the Ball podcast.
+In 2023, Webster developed the Bear & the Ball podcast.
 This weekly show discusses all forms of the beautiful game and can be found on the Cal South web page and apple podcasts.